 - If a black cat came aboard, then jumped off, the ship was doomed to sink

 In both Britain and Japan, black cats serve as symbols of good luck (NOT bad).
 Women who own black cats are destined to attract more suitors.
 (That’s right, it PAYS to turn into cat ladies!)
 And it’s considered an honor to gift a bride a black cat in the Midlands of England.

 Unhappily, in the 12th century, black cats saw their luck changing (pun unintended).
 The Puritan faith tied ebony felines with witches.
 (Most dark-colored creatures found themselves in that position) Labeled familiars (supernatural helpers), their popularity declined rapidly.
 People also believed witches could assume the form of a black cat up to nine times.
 Thus came the superstition of cats having “nine lives.”
 (See how trouble can rapidly appear?)

 The negative reputation persisted, and it wiggles into the most benign situations.
 For instance, people insist black cats find themselves languishing in shelters.
 Absolutely untrue!
 Black cats actually get adopted MORE than any other cats!
 The myth comes from the fact that black cats dominate the color of coat ENTERING shelters and rescues – by about 30%.
-The bad luck reputation DOES continue to cause harm.
+So the bad luck reputation DOES continue to cause harm.

 Luckily, these tiny panthers get SOME respect:

 - August 17: Black Cat Appreciation Day

 - October 27: National Black Cat Day